phstc/phstc.github.com/_posts/2010-07-23-guia-rapido-de-configuracao-do-capistrano-com-o-github.md

     current/script/process/reaper: No such file or directory

-Para corrigir eu tive que adicionar as tasks de start, stop e restart no deploy.rb.
+Para corrigi-lo eu tive que adicionar as tasks de start, stop e restart no deploy.rb.

     namespace :deploy do
      task :start, :roles => :app do